ashwini-kr-sharma/chipatac2020/ssh.md

 You will connect to the remote server using the **ssh tool**.
 In order to use this tool, you will first ned to generate a pair of ssh keys, consisting of a *public* key and a *private* key!

+The exact procedure depends on whether you are using macOS/Linux or Windows.

 ******

 ### MacOS / Linux